Feyerabend/ABC80/README.md

 *My conclusion: ABC80 had industrial strength, was very solid with software in ROM, fast and reliable (one or two bugs maybe, later corrected).
-Expansion was key to the construction and essential, as it was basically designed for industry and primarily not games or business.
-The later generalization with ABC800 made it easier for expansion in those latter fields.
-It had color, better graphics, better BASIC and more variations.*
+Expansion was key to the construction and essential, as it was basically designed for industry and primarily not for e.g. games or business.
+The later generalisation with ABC800 made it easier for expansion in those latter fields.
+It had colour, better graphics, better BASIC and came with more variations.*

-*On the other hand segments which could also have gained from the success of ABC80, such as schools, graphic, gaming or sound technology etc. were left behind.
+*On the other hand segments which could also have gained from the success of ABC80, such as schools, those dependent on the graphic, gaming or sound technology etc. were left behind.
 Instead schools were completely misled by investing in failed projects such as "COMPIS".
-But that is another story...*
+But that is quite another story...*

+In general the horizontal field of innovation and diversity came to be replaced by a vertical strata.
+The highly incompatible plethora of machines in spirit of the 70s, was replaced by a single item hardware where competition was in speed, internal memory expansion, external storage and programs that copied and cloned each other in ideas.

 ## The code